Tanvidhoka05/Attention-span-analysis-dashboard/README.md

 ---

+## 🚀 How to Use

+1. Download the `.pbix` file and the date file from the repository
+2. Open in Power BI Desktop and Import the data file
+3. Interact with filters and visuals to explore insights

+---

 ## 🔍 Key Insights

 * Higher **screen time correlates with increased stress levels**
 * Increased **Instagram reel watch time impacts attention span negatively**
 * Attention span is **Improving with age**
 * Platform usage influences **behavioral patterns differently**

----

-## 🚀 How to Use

-1. Download the `.pbix` file from the repository
-2. Open in Power BI Desktop
-3. Interact with filters and visuals to explore insights

 ---